yodahuang/notes-v2/content/ML/Conformal Prediction.md

 First, train models that output quantile values directly.
 That can be done with [[Pinball loss]].
 Then you calibrate that quantile:
 ![[conformalized_regression.png]]

+There's also part 2 and 3 video that I also finished, but didn't got the time to finish the notes.
+To be finished later.